drupal-graphql-compose/documentation/extending/entity_type.md

-# Extending Entity Type
+# Entity Types

-As we use plugins, you can override mostly anything.
+> As we use plugins, you can override mostly anything.
 Have it your way. 🍔.

 ## Create a new plugin